VarunMohan/SearchFileSystem/README.md

 SearchFileSystem (SFS)
 -----------------------------------
-Project allows you to index files in a particular directory and then query for them using a different API.
+Project allows you to index files in a local directory and then query for them using a different API similar to a search engine.

 Setup & Installation
 -----------------------------------